asiminah/asiminah.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Here is a list of courses that I have taught, students I have mentored, prelims I have tutored, and a course I helped design materials for at the University of Connecticut.
+description: Here is a list of courses that I have taught, students I have mentored, prelims I have tutored, and a course I helped design materials for.
 nav: true
 nav_order: 7
 ---